The Early Cricket Library

 The Glory Days of Cricket – Ashley Mote (1997)

 Impressive history of cricket at Broadhalfpenny Down, even if it plays fast and loose with facts on occasions.
 For instance, he says the first cricket building, The Lodge, was located at Broadhalfpenny Down; it wasn’t, it was at Windmill Down.
-And that is hardly a secret.
+And he overplays Hambledon’s role as a maker of cricket laws.

-Ashley Mote though is a discredited character.
-A far-right politician who has the distinction of being disowned for dis-reputability by Nigel Farage, he was imprisoned for fraudulently claiming expenses from the European Parliament.
+Ashley Mote, however, is a discredited character.
+A far-right politician who has the distinction of being disowned for disreputability by Donald Trump supporter Nigel Farage, he was imprisoned for fraudulently claiming expenses from the European Parliament.

 John Nyren’s The Cricketers of My Time – Edited and introduced by Ashley Mote (1999)

-A scholarly edition of Nyren’s great work which reproduced the text as it appears in the original manuscript.
+A scholarly edition of Nyren’s great work, which reproduces the text as it appears in the original manuscript.
 The essential difference between Mote’s version and the original 1833 book is that Mote arranged the parts in the order that they were written: hence, The Cricketers of My Time comes first and precedes The Young Cricketer’s Tutor with the Memoranda at the end.

 A Social History of English Cricket – Derek Birley (1999)

-Birley is a brilliant writer, concentrating on social aspects of the game.
-Always skeptical of the cricketing establishment.
+Birley is a brilliant writer, concentrating on the social aspects of the game.
+Always sceptical of the cricketing establishment.

 Start of Play – David Underdown (2000)

-The one full length narrative history to concentrate of the early game.
-A lot of time is spent contextualising the subject with in terms of broader English social history.
-Indeed, on page 114, Underdown says in unequivocal terms that he has more important things than cricket to discuss.
-Well, yes there are of course many more important things than cricket – but – the volume is being sold as a cricket book, so perhaps a bit more about the game might be welcome at times.
+The one full-length narrative history which concentrates on the early game.
+A lot of time is spent contextualising the subject within terms of broader English social history.
+Indeed, on page 114, Underdown says that he has more important things than cricket to discuss.

 Here’s the Hambledon Club – Neil Jenkinson (2001)

 A history of cricket in Hambledon, of which the early days are only a small part.
-It is still worthwhile though, contains valuable information about the neglected topic of Windmill Down.
+It is still worthwhile, though, containing valuable information about the neglected topic of Windmill Down.

 Hambledon – The Men and the Myths – John Goulstone (2001)